jvbonin/yeoman-generator-dizmo/README.md

        __'.___.'__
      ´   `  |° ´ Y `

     ?
-Name your dizmo: MyProject1
+Name your dizmo: MyDizmo
     ?
-Describe it: My Project 1
+Describe it: My Dizmo
     ?
-And its bundle ID? com.example.my_project_1
+And its bundle ID? com.example.my_dizmo
     ?
 What's your name?
 Name Surname
     ?
 And your email? name.surname@mail.net

 The `dizmo` generator asks you a few questions; let's have a look at them:

     ?
-Name your dizmo: MyProject1
+Name your dizmo: MyDizmo

-By default the camel-case name of the current directory (except an extension like `.git` or `.svn`) will be provided as a suggestion.
-Accept, or change as desired.
+If no `dizmoName` argument is provided then by default `MyDizmo` will be suggested; accept, or change as desired.
+This name will be used to create a project folder in the current directory; e.g. for the `MyDizmo` name the folder would be `my-dizmo/`.

     ?
-Describe it: My Project 1
+Describe it: My Dizmo

 You should provide a short succinct description of your project.
 By default the name of the current directory will be taken as a base for a suggestion.

     ?
-And its bundle ID? com.example.my_project_1
+And its bundle ID? com.example.my_dizmo

-Each dizmo is required to have a unique `bundle ID`, which is a name of the bundle each dizmo instance will belong to: For example each sticky note dizmo would have the *same* `com.dizmo.stickynote` bundle ID (but with *different* dizmo IDs).
+Each dizmo is required to have a unique `bundle ID`, which is a name of the bundle each dizmo instance will belong to: E.g. each sticky note dizmo would have the *same* `com.dizmo.stickynote` bundle ID (but with *different* dizmo IDs).

 Choose as a prefix e.g. the domain of your company (in reverse notation with the `com.`, `org.` etc. preceding the rest), and then a name related to the dizmo.